The Ramsey property for Banach spaces and Choquet simplices: Abstract

 \section{Abstract}

-We show that the Gurarij space $\mathbb{G}$ and its noncommutative analog $ \mathbb{NG}$ both have extremely amenable automorphism group.
-We also compute the universal minimal flows of the automorphism groups of the Poulsen simplex $\mathbb{P}$ and its noncommutative analogue $\mathbb{NP}$.
-The former is $\mathbb{P}$ itself, and the latter is the state space of the operator system associated with $\mathbb{NP}$.
+We show that the Gurarij space $\mathbb{G}$ has extremely amenable automorphism group.
+This answers a question of Melleray and Tsankov.
+We also compute the universal minimal flow of the automorphism group of the Poulsen simplex $\mathbb{P}$ and we prove that it consists of the canonical action on $\mathbb{P}$ itself.
 This answers a question of Conley and T\"{o}rnquist.
-We also show that the pointwise stabilizer of any closed proper face of $\mathbb{P}$ is extremely amenable.
+We show that the pointwise stabilizer of any closed proper face of $\mathbb{P}$ is extremely amenable.
 Similarly, the pointwise stabilizer of any closed proper biface of the unit ball of the dual of the Gurarij space (the Lusky simplex) is extremely amenable.

-These results are obtained via the Kechris--Pestov--Todorcevic correspondence, by establishing the approximate Ramsey property for several classes of finite-dimensional operator spaces and operator systems (with distinguished linear functionals), including: Banach spaces, exact operator spaces, function systems with a distinguished state, and exact operator systems with a distinguished state.
+These results are obtained via several Kechris--Pestov--Todorcevic correspondences, by establishing the approximate Ramsey property for several classes of finite-dimensional Banach spaces and function systems and their versions with distinguished contractions.
 This is the first direct application of the Kechris--Pestov--Todorcevic correspondence in the setting of metric structures.
 The fundamental combinatorial principle that underpins the proofs is the Dual Ramsey Theorem of Graham and Rothschild.

-In the second part of the paper, we obtain factorization theorems for colorings of matrices and Grassmannians over $\mathbb{R}$ and ${\mathbb{C}}$ , which can be considered as continuous versions of the Dual Ramsey Theorem for Boolean matrices and of the Graham-Leeb-Rothschild Theorem for Grassmannians over a finite field.